-Within Stockham Primary School the headteacher is the senior manager (responsible for all staff).
-If you are concerned that any member of staff within the school is not following safeguarding processes or behaving in a way that is placing children at risk, you should, in the first place, make the headteacher aware.
+The Headteacher is responsible for all staff.
+If you are concerned that any member of staff within the school is not following safeguarding processes or is behaving in a way that is placing children at risk you should, in the first place, make the headteacher aware.

-If your concern is about the headteacher, you should raise this with Jo Wilkinson Chair of Governors by email (see appendix)
+If your concern is about the headteacher, you should raise this with our Chair of Governors.